evryn/vue-registrar/docs/getting-started/using-component-registrar.md

 └── src
     ├── assets
     ├── vuex-modules
-    ├── components      <--- For example, put your components here.
+    ├── components      <--- For example, put your common components here.
     ├── plugins
     └── views
 ```

 In this example, `` `${__dirname}/src/components` `` will be the component registrar entry directory.

-Component registrar is going to use a global webpack related constant called `VUE_REGISTRAR_COMPONENTS_DIR` to specify it's entry path.
+Component registrar is going to use a global webpack related constant named `VUE_REGISTRAR_COMPONENTS_DIR` to specify its entry path.
-You'll need to define it using `DefinePlugin` webpack plugin in your `vue.config.js` in root of your project.
+You'll need to define it using `DefinePlugin` webpack plugin in your `vue.config.js` in the root of your project.

 ?> If you don't have `vue.config.js`, simply create it!